-Figure 4.
-Differential effect of inoculum sources (fungus reared on media containing) fertilizers) and rates within fertilizers on dry weight biomass of inoculated plants.
-Note: The inoculum source represent the fungus that wa was reared on the fertilizers used, and none of the fertilizers was added to the inoculated plants.
+Figure 4: Differential effect of inoculum sources (fungus reared on media containing) fertilizers) and rates within fertilizers on dry weight biomass of inoculated plants.
+Note: The inoculum source represent the fungus that wa was reared on the fertilizers was added to the inoculated plants.